camerondugan/camerondugan.book/src/blog/charachorder2.md

 - In line with the above point: it's already in a custom chassis, so why not make the two halves more vertical to better match what the human body wants?
   - I'm only harping on this, since there are plenty of videos of the CEO saying its ergonomic.
-Which compared to standard, yes.
-Compared to ergo keyboards, eh.
+Which compared to standard keyboard, yes.
+Compared to any ergo keyboard, debatable.
 - You have to ask for the source code.
-But they might decide you can have it.
+They decide if you can have it.
-  - I would have liked to work on the sleep issue or the lack of custom word ending modifiers, but as a rule, I don't contribute to closed source outside of work.
+  - I would have liked to work on the sleep issue or the lack of custom word ending mods, but as a rule, I don't contribute to closed source outside of work.
 - Chording with modifiers, backspace can randomly cause unexpected results
 - The library management software always tells you that that chord you entered will override a